How to Reduce Hidden Costs by Understanding TCO in Inventory Management

 >> How MCE helped one customer reduce inventory management time by 80%

-To address these issues, MCE recommended consolidation.
-By leveraging its extensive catalog of parts, MCE helped the client reduce their number of suppliers from nearly 100 to just three, streamlining the ordering process.
-Additionally, MCE analyzed the client’s inventory picking system and reorganized their warehouse layout, consolidating parts into two racks across six shelves, which saved staff time and reduced unnecessary movement.
+MCE recommended consolidation.
+By leveraging its extensive catalog of parts, MCE helped a client reduce their number of suppliers from nearly 100 to just three, streamlining the ordering process and reorganizing their warehouse layout.

 >> How MCE helped car wash equipment manufacturer reduce logistical expenses

 4. Stockout Costs.
-Although maintaining large amounts of stock can balloon your inventory costs, when you don’t have enough stock to meet demand, there’s an impact on customer satisfaction as well as the possibility of delayed production and lost sales.
+Although maintaining large amounts of stock can balloon your inventory costs, when you don’t have enough stock to meet demand, there’s an impact on customer satisfaction and potential lost sales.

-The key here is to partner with a supplier like MCE who can meet your needs on a timely basis, while relieving you of the burden of carrying a lot of safety stock.
-MCEs Vendor Managed Inventory program can help establish dynamic minimum and maximum product levels for product replenishment, ensuring the right products are always stocked throughout the facility, exactly where your team members need them.
+The key is partnering with a supplier like MCE who can meet your needs timely while relieving you of the burden of carrying safety stock.
+MCE’s VMI program helps maintain optimal inventory levels across your facility.

 Total Value of MCE Inventory Management: Tracking Your Spend with MCE Scorecard